-Nick & Aaron Carter's Feud Is Only a Small Piece of Their Family Saga
+Nick & Aaron Carter's Estrangement Escalates: Inside Their Family Saga

 As Nick did in 2013, Aaron insisted he loved his family, despite their complicated history.
 Aaron said in his aforementioned GQ interview, in which he talked about his decision to file for bankruptcy, "I don't want people thinking my parents broke child-labor laws.
 So I was like, I can handle this.
 I love my mom and dad, and they are responsible for giving me my career.
 And I still have one today.
 So I'll file for bankruptcy, and I'll pay 25 cents on the dollar for every cent I pay back."

-Meanwhile, Nick's issues with his parents made him extra determined not repeat the same mistakes once he became a father last year.
+Meanwhile, Nick's issues with his parents made him extra determined not repeat the same mistakes once he became a father.

 "He's just a bundle of joy and it melts my heart and gives me purpose and reason to keep on staying healthy, staying motivated and all of those things.
 He's a really good, solid thing for me to have in my life," Nick gushed to ET in March about son Odin.